theNewDynamic/oregonsadventurecoast.com/content/blog/2017-01-26-what-are-the-best-indoor-activities-on-oregons-adventure-coast.md

 ---
 title: What are the best indoor activities on Oregon's Adventure Coast?
-date: 2017-01-26T15:34:04.000Z
+date: 2017-01-26T15:34:04.000+00:00
-description: >-
+description: |-
   10 Ways to Explore the "Great Indoors"
   Last week, we revealed that it's not uncommon to experience a "secret miniature summer" featuring surprisingly beautiful and balmy days of sunshine during the winter months along the Oregon Coast.
 When the outdoors beckon, it's time to embark on a beach stroll, a hike through the woods or along the Oregon Dunes or one of our beautiful state parks.
 Perhaps you'll want to go for a drive along the The Cape Arago Beach Loop, go winter fishing, crabbing, clamming, biking, ANYTHING to get you outside!
 tags:
 - Charleston Marine Life Center
 - Coast
 - Coos Art Museum
 - Coos Bay
 - Indoor Activities
 - North Bend
 - North Bend Lanes
 - Southern Oregon Coast
 - Winter
 categories:
 - Culture & Museums
 - Eat & Drink
 - Entertainment & Nightlife
 - Historical
-image: ''
+image: "/img/North Bend Lanes Bowling blog-695x322.jpg"

 ---
 &nbsp;